How to Be an Entrepreneur with Weekends Off and Stress-Free Holidays

 - Stepping away helps to change your perspective.
 This can be very useful for broadening your views and helping you to think of new solutions.

 Overall, disconnecting and taking a break is about both your ability to perform well at work, and your overall health and wellbeing.
 The exhaustion you feel after endless long hours of work can pile up, until you reach a chronically fatigued state.
-If nothing else, take a break for the ongoing success of your business!
+Becoming an entrepreneur who values rest will ultimately be beneficial to your business in the long run.

 Systemizing the business